June 16-22, 2024

-Since 1972, Sequoia’s goal has been to offer young musicians the opportunity to develop their technical skills and passion for music through a program of total immersion in the world of chamber music.
+Since 1972, Sequoia’s goal has been to offer young musicians ages 13 to 20 the opportunity to develop their technical skills and passion for music through a program of total immersion in the world of chamber music.

 These performances encourage mutual support, emphasizing the non-competitive learning experience that is at the heart of the program.
-After performances, students who haven’t had their fill of chamber music often pull together for spontaneous “freelancing” sessions during which they sight-read music of their own choosing from the vast chamber music library at Humboldt State University.
+After performances, students who haven’t had their fill of chamber music often pull together for spontaneous “freelancing” sessions during which they sight-read music of their own choosing from the vast chamber music library at Cal Poly Humboldt.

 Participants also attend daily theory/aural skills and master classes that cover a wide range of topics related to chamber music, from historical performance techniques to self-coaching strategies for chamber music groups.

 With a coach for each instrument type and a student/faculty ratio of less than five to one, Sequoia has inspired thousands of future professional and amateur musicians with a lifelong love of chamber music.
 Sequoia alumni have attended every major music school in the country and are currently performing with such ensembles as the Baltimore, Detroit, Charlotte, Utah and Alabama Symphonies, the San Francisco Opera, and the Cypress and Miro String Quartets.

 Sequoia takes place on the campus of Cal Poly Humboldt in Arcata on California's North Coast

 Dr. Bill Harrington, DMA

 email@example.com for more information and to be added to the mailing list